 Community Programs Recreation Programs Revenue Community Programs Recreation Frograms Programs Who Benefits?
-All people of the community Mostly participants, but Participant only All people of the community community to some extent Who Pays?
-Community through taxation Participants and community Participant pays share costs full cost Desirability or Not desirable or feasible Desirable and feasible Desirable and Feasibility of Fees Not desirable of feasible Desirable and reasible feasible Examples of Programs or Services Concerts in the Park, Conservatory, CRC Afterschool Teen events, Senior Programs Gymnastics, Ice Hockey Cost Recovery None or very little Direct costs and 35% of Total direct and indirect costs indirect costs
+All people of the community Mostly participants, but Participant only willo belletits: All people of the community community to some extent M/h a Davis?
+Community through taxation Participants and community Participant pays Who Pays? share costs full cost Desirability or Not desirable or feesible Desirable and feasible Desirable and Feasibility of Fees Not desirable or feasible Desirable and reasible feasible Examples of Programs or Services Concerts in the Park, Conservatory, CRC Afterschool Teen events, Senior Programs Gymnastics, Ice Hockey Cost Recovery None or very little Direct costs and 35% of Total direct and Cost Recovery indirect costs indirect costs